bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Camera zoom in/out slightly during death.

 ### In Progress
-- [x] Handle multiple projectiles at a time.
-- [x] Add animation to circular projectile.
-- [x] Decrease projectile speed a bit.
-- [x] Make particle smaller
-- [ ] Make movement linear again...
-- [x] Remove delta labels.
-- [ ] Make projectile recolorable.
-Define appropriate recolor options in Projectile itself.
-We can do a style enum sort of thing.
 - [ ] Add coin shake effect (move sprite left/right slightly)
 	- [ ] When projectile hits, have the target coin shake.
 	- [ ] When a monster attempts to activate with no target, shake.